Minimize the Cost of Your ADU

-If there is existing habitable space in your home or an outbuilding that would be suitable for a Conversion ADU, both construction and permitting costs could be substantially reduced.
-In order to be a fully legal ADU, the converted space must include a full bathroom, full kitchen, separate entrance, separate heat source and sound- and fire-wall separation from the primary home.
+If there is existing space in your home or an accessory structure that would be suitable for a Conversion ADU or JADU, construction and permitting costs could be substantially reduced as compared to building a New Construction ADU.
+A Conversion ADU must include a full bathroom, full kitchen, separate entrance, separate heat source and sound- and fire-wall separation from the primary home.
 A JADU must include a separate entrance and efficiency kitchen, but may share a bathroom with the primary home.

 It may be simple and cost-effective to convert an existing garage to an ADU.
 Consult with a contractor regarding the condition of the existing structure to see if conversion is more feasible than new construction.
 Also, if your property is located inside the Coastal Zone, you must make sure that there is still adequate parking on site for the primary dwelling after the conversion.

 If you need a detached ADU, you might consider a mobile home, modular home or prefab “kit” construction.
 Factory-built housing is acceptable if placed on a permanent foundation and connected to site utilities.
 Pre-fabricated units cut construction costs significantly.
 Requiring fewer building inspections, they are quicker to build and occupy.
 However, remember that detached ADUs must meet state requirements for solar PV, so the cost of PV panels should be factored into any detached ADU project.